 1 – You Can Make Them Limited

-It’s a common misconception that a power of attorney gives someone the right to make decisions in all aspects of your life.
+It’s a common misconception that a power of attorney gives someone the right to make decisions in all aspects of their life.
 In reality, they can and should be limited to very specific responsibilities.
 For example, you can have a power of attorney for financial affairs and another for health care.
 In most cases, you will have multiple different ones, each assigned to a different person in your life.
 This makes sense since someone who makes healthcare decisions on your behalf might not be the right person to also manage your finances.

 2 – It Takes Immediate Effect